 4. What’s Included and Not Included

 All prices shown on our website and quoted in this brochure are per person in Australian Dollars and are based on two people sharing the specified Stateroom grade.
-Cruise prices include the following where applicable: full board accommodation, onboard main meals*; selected beer, wines and spirits, coffee, tea and selected bottled water; sodas and self-service laundry, entertainment** onboard ship, gym, some fitness classes**, sauna and steam room; port shuttle buses when offered; onboard gratuities to stateroom attendants, dining and bar staff; port charges and taxes.
+Cruise prices include the following where applicable: full onboard accommodation, onboard main meals; selected beer, wines and spirits, coffee, tea and selected bottled water; sodas and self-service laundry, entertainment* onboard ship, gym, some fitness classes*,; port shuttle buses when offered; service charges to stateroom attendants, dining and bar staff; port charges and taxes.
 English butler service for Suite guests only.

 What’s not included?

-Unless otherwise agreed, the price does not include flights; departure taxes or airport improvement tax; transfers to/from the ship; shore excursions and personal expenses (for example, Evian, San Pellegrino and other speciality water, select premium alcoholic beverages, photos, corkage if you have brought onboard your own alcoholic beverage and consume this in one of our Food and Beverage venues, health and beauty treatments, service charges (Spa only), telephone calls, etc.); full laundry and dry-cleaning services; speciality dining venues onboard charge a cover charge of US$30 per person; hotel meals onshore (unless otherwise stated); transfers by any method if not travelling on the standard departure date(s); travel insurance; anything else which is not specifically mentioned as being included in the price.
-Gratuities to non-dining and bar wait staff or onshore will be at your discretion.
+Unless otherwise agreed, the price does not include flights; departure taxes or airport improvement tax; transfers to/from the ship; shore excursions and personal expenses.for example, Evian, San Pellegrino and other specialty water, select premium alcoholic beverages, photos, corkage if you have brought onboard your own alcoholic beverage and consume this in one of our Food and Beverage venues, health and beauty treatments, spa service charges, telephone calls, etc.; full laundry and dry-cleaning services; unless otherwise specified,specialty dining venues onboard charge a cover charge of US$30 per person; hotel meals onshore (unless otherwise stated); transfers by any method if not travelling on the standard departure date(s); travel insurance; anything else which is not specifically mentioned as being included in the price.
+Service charges to non-dining and bar wait staff or onshore will be at your discretion.

-Bookings made on or after 24 March 2014 will not be subject to a fuel supplement for the cruise fare.
-We reserve the right to reinstitute a fuel supplement in the future.
+Currently we have no fuel supplement charge.
+However, we reserve the right to reinstitute a fuel supplement in the future.

 5. Pricing and ‘Guarantee’ Bookings